 87,000 artisanal fishers and their families live in coastal communities in Ecuador and depend on commercially valuable fish species for food and livelihoods.
 These fish are becoming scarce due to threats from illegal fishing and degradation of coastal habitats.

 In 2015, WildAid Marine began working in five marine protected areas (MPAs) in Coastal Ecuador.
-In 2019, we began work on a project with Conservation International – GEF and the Ecuadorian government to strengthen enforcement on a national level, benefitting all 19 coastal MPAs.
+We are currently working with the Ecuadorian government to strengthen enforcement at all 19 coastal MPAs, as well as three fishing cooperatives managing mangrove concessions to protect vital blue carbon spaces in the nation.

 Our Impact